benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q027-2.png)

 value (1) and value (2) represent two different values of the multivalued property 'nicknames'.
-Hence, property tags {1} and {2} equal to two nicknames that satisfy the value-conditions.
+Hence, property tags {1} and {2} equal to two nicknames that satisfy the value-constraint.

 Note that (1) and (2) are not indexes within the set / array.
 They simply represent two different indexes within the set / array.

-If there were no value-conditions in the pattern above - valid assignments would include only persons having at least 2 nicknames.
+If there were no value-constraints in the pattern above - valid assignments would include only persons having at least 2 nicknames.

 Another example: